 These risks concern all of CNP Assurances' stakeholders: customers, suppliers, distribution partners and management delegates, asset managers and, above all, the Company's employees.
 As a financial player, the CNP Assurances Group is heavily involved in combating financial crime through Group policies and framework procedures applied to CNP Assurances' activities in France, and those of its subsidiaries in France and internationally.
 In line with its commitment as a responsible insurer and investor, and its status as a public company, CNP Assurances has drawn up a list of sensitive countries of which some are to be excluded from its investments, including those prohibited as part of the fight against money laundering and terrorist financing, those under embargo or subject to financial sanctions, non-cooperative countries in tax matters and those identified as tax havens based on the Tax Justice Network analysis.

-Indicators 2022 2023 Scope Percentage of employees trained in the fight against money laundering in the last two years 96% 91% CNP Assurances SA
+2022 2023 Scope

+96% 91% CNP Assurances SA

+-